HerArtistry/herartistry.github.io/_drafts/2014-12-24-Scalability2.md

 - Since every service contains all the data it needs to service requests, services are not coupled to each other.
 This is crucial when building a scalable system.

-Adopting this approach means the overall system is divided into vertical slices, each representing a service.
-So how do services communicate?
+Adopting this approach means the overall system is divided into vertical slices, each representing a service. **So how do services communicate?** They communicate through messages.
+There are three types of messages, namely: event messages, command messages and document messages.
+Document messages simply transfer data between services but do not dictate whether what the receiver should do with the data.
+They usually represent business documents, say an IncidentReport.
+This document will contain all the information pertaining to an incident report from all the relevant services, each service will add (or fill in) the parts it knows about.
+For example,

 ####Commands vs Events####
-Events represent things that have already happened and, therefore, cannot be undone (e.g. UserCreated).
+Events represent things that have already happened and, therefore, cannot be undone (e.g. UserCreated) - can ve undone through a corrective action/command, e.g. InactivateUser.
 Commands are instructions to carry out an action and can be rejected (e.g. CreateUser).
 Command messages create coupling between services as the command instigator service knows which service can fulfil the command and what that service should do in processing a command.
 As bill Poole states [here](http://bill-poole.blogspot.co.uk/2008/04/avoid-command-messages.html):

 >The fact that Service A is instructing Service B what to do means that Service A determines what shall be done, whereas Service B decides how it shall be done.
 This is a subtle but important form of coupling.